 Watching your newborn sleep peacefully in your arms is a beautiful thing.
-But having an older baby, or toddler, who is unable to fall asleep without being rocked in your arms is less of a joy.
-Especially when this happens three or four times a night, every night.
+But having an older baby, or toddler, who is unable to fall asleep without being rocked in your arms is less of a joy, especially when this happens three or four times a night, every night.

-Wondering how to teach baby to sleep alone without using you as a crutch?
+Wondering how to teach your baby to sleep alone without using you as a crutch?
 Read on and discover everything you need to know about helping your baby fall asleep alone.

 How to Teach a Baby To Sleep Alone

 - Create an inviting sleeping environment, but don’t make it exciting.